 Polar stratospheric clouds (PSCs) play an essential role in the depletion of stratospheric ozone (Solomon, 1999).
-Although they have been explored for more than 30 years, there are still many open questions that limit our ability to predict the formation

-- 5 and surface area of different PSCs and, consequently, the prediction of future polar ozone loss rates in a changing climate system.
+Although they have been explored for more than 30 years, there are still many unanswered questions that limit our ability to predict the formation and surface area of different PSCs and, consequently, the prediction of future polar ozone loss rates in a changing climate system.
 With the continued implementation of the Montreal Protocol and its amendments and adjustments, a recovery of the ozone hole and the disappearance of the Antarctic ozone hole is projected to occur by the end of the century.
-However, there is a large uncertainty in estimates of the rate and timing of this recovery (Eyring et al., 2013, WMO, 2014).
-Accurate projections of the timing of recovery are critical, as it will further reshape southern hemisphere climate and weather (Polvani et al., 2011, - 10 Gerber and Son, 2014).
-These projections are necessary for deciding climate change mitigation and adaptation policies.
+However, there is a large uncertainty in estimates of the rate and timing of this recovery (Eyring et al., 2013; WMO, 2014).
+Accurate projections of the timing of recovery are critical, as they will further reshape Southern Hemisphere climate and weather (Polvani et al., 2011; Gerber and Son, 2014).
+These projections are necessary for deciding on climate change mitigation and adaptation policies.

 The difficulty in making accurate predictions stems from a variety of problems of chemistry-climate models (CCMs), where one important problem is the poor representation of PSCs.
-CCMs used for assessments of stratospheric ozone loss (e.g., Eyring et al., 2013) often employ rather simple heterogeneous chemistry schemes.
-The simpler schemes are frequently based on nitric acid trihydrate (NAT), although it is known that heterogeneous chemistry on super-cooled ternary solution (STS) and on cold - 15 binary aerosol particles probably dominates polar chlorine activations (e.g., Solomon, 1999; Drdla and Müller, 2012).
+CCMs used for assessments of stratospheric ozone loss (e.g. Eyring et al., 2013) often employ rather simple heterogeneous chemistry schemes.
+The simpler schemes are frequently based on nitric acid trihydrate (NAT), although it is known that heterogeneous chemistry on super-cooled ternary solution (STS) and on cold binary aerosol particles probably dominates polar chlorine activations (e.g. Solomon, 1999; Drdla and Müller, 2012).
 The models usually do not include comprehensive microphysical modules to describe the evolution of different types of PSCs over the winter.
-In addition, mesoscale temperature variations caused by gravity waves are crucial for the formation of PSCs under conditions close to temperature threshold conditions (e.g., Carslaw et al., 1998, Engel et al., 2013), but are missing from the current generation of CCMs (Orr et al., 2015). - 20 PSCs are classified according to their composition into three types.
-The discrimination is important as catalytic ozone destruction can be sensitive to PSC composition, and the formation of PSC types is extremely temperature sensitive.
-Super cooled ternary solutions (STS) form by condensation of HNO3 and water vapour on stratospheric background sulphate aerosols.
-This occurs at temperatures 2-3 K below the existence temperature of solid nitric acid trihydrate (NAT) particles at T{NAT}~195 K. The formation of NAT by homogeneous nucleation requires much lower temperatures.
-This is usually 3-4 K below the ice - 25 frost point T{ice} at ~185 K, where ice particles are formed (e.g., Grooß and Peter, 2013).
-The formation of STS droplets is well understood (e.g., Carslaw et al., 1995), but for NAT and ice particles new formation mechanisms by heterogeneous nucleation on meteoric smoke well above T{ice} are under discussion (Hoyle et al., 2013, Engel et al., 2013, Grooß et al., 2014).
-These so far new pathways for NAT and ice formation are supported by the observation of an unusually large amount of refractory submicron aerosols of most likely meteoric origin in composition measurements of cloud condensation nuclei (Weigel et al., 2013). - 30 2014).
-The wide-spread detection of PSC containing NAT particles well above T{ICE} in satellite observations in northern hemisphere winters without indication for orographic gravity waves is a distinctive indicator for a formation mechanism of NAT particles independent from pre-existing ice particles (Hoyle et al., 2013).
+In addition, mesoscale temperature variations caused by gravity waves are crucial for the formation of PSCs under conditions close to temperature threshold conditions (e.g., Carslaw et al., 1998; Engel et al., 2013), but are missing from the current generation of CCMs (Orr et al., 2015).

+PSCs are classified according to their composition into three types.
+This distinction is important as catalytic ozone destruction can be sensitive to PSC composition, and the formation of PSC types is extremely temperature sensitive.
+Super-cooled ternary solutions (STS) form by condensation of HNO3 and water vapour on stratospheric background sulfate aerosols.
+This occurs at temperatures 2-3 K below the existence temperature of solid nitric acid trihydrate (NAT) particles at $T{\rm NAT} \sim 195$ K. The formation of NAT by homogeneous nucleation requires much lower temperatures.
+This is usually 3-4 K below the ice frost point $T{\rm ice}$ at ~185 K, where ice particles are formed (e.g. Peter and Grooß, 2012).
+The formation of STS droplets is well understood (e.g. Carslaw et al., 1995), but for NAT and ice particles, new formation mechanisms by heterogeneous nucleation on meteoric smoke well above $T{ice}$ are under discussion (Hoyle et al., 2013; Engel et al., 2013; Grooß et al., 2014).
+These pathways for NAT and ice formation that are new so far are supported by the observation of an unusually large amount of refractory submicron aerosols of most likely meteoric origin in composition measurements of cloud condensation nuclei (Weigel et al., 2014).
+The widespread detection of PSC-containing NAT particles well above $T{ICE}$ in satellite observations in Northern Hemisphere winters without indication for orographic gravity waves is a distinctive indicator of a formation mechanism of NAT particles independent of pre-existing ice particles (Hoyle et al., 2013).